 Concluding, the effectivity of the Fraunhofer Society is likely much lower than competing alternatives.
 The main problem seems to be that public funding is not provided based on evidence.

-My guess is that great improvement in this area comes with relatively little effort.
+My guess is that great improvement in this area comes with considerable effort since multiple parts of the system are broken and all have to be fixed to mitigate the problem.
+However, I can think of some "quick fixes" that might be worth investing in, yielding greater result per unit of effort.
 One possible measure would be to just demand a quantitative assessment of impact in the project descriptions.
-This would force a calculation which I think is easier to detect as flawed and allows for easier cross-project comparison.
+This would force a calculation which I think is easier to detect as flawed and allows for easier cross-project comparison by grant-makers.
 But I am not very sure about that.
-An additional measure could be restricting the project funding or future funding to actual results.
+An additional measure could be restricting the project funding or future funding to actual results (in essence to the track record of the organization, ideally using a gittins index backoff).
 This would create incentive to estimate realistic project outcomes.

 After reading "Inadequate Equilibria" by Eliezer Yudkowsky, I come to the conclusion that the Fraunhofer-Public-Funding-System is in a state of inadequacy.

 1. Lack of sensible incentive-structures

 Decision makers do not benefit from better judgment.
 Nobody gets fired when the money is allocated to the wrong project OR when the most important project does not get funded.